Eugen Schiffer: Later life

-After retiring from politics, Schiffer focused on heading the Berliner Verwaltungsakademie, the first institution of higher learning for the German civil service, which he had help found in 1921.
+After retiring from politics, Schiffer focused on heading the Berliner Verwaltungsakademie, the first institution of higher learning for the German civil service, which he had helped found in 1921.
 He also practiced law, served as an adviser to the bank "Bankhaus Mendelssohn & Co." and was chairman of the board at Anhaltischen Kohlenwerke AG.
 In 1928, his book Die Deutsche Justiz launched a public debate over a judicial reform.

 After having been initially left mostly alone by the Nazis due to the influence of highly placed advocates (Erich Seeberg, Johannes Popitz and Lutz Graf Schwerin von Krosigk), in 1943 he was forced, along with his daughter Marie, to move to the Berlin Jewish Hospital.

-After the end of the Second World War, together with his son-in-law Waldemar Koch and Wilhelm Külz, Schiffer founded the Liberaldemokratische Partei Deutschlands (LDPD) in the Soviet-occupied sector of Berlin.
+After the end of World War II, together with his son-in-law Waldemar Koch and Wilhelm Külz, Schiffer founded the Liberaldemokratische Partei Deutschlands (LDPD) in the Soviet-occupied sector of Berlin.
 For three years after August 1945, Schiffer headed the central administration of Justice (Justizverwaltung) under the Soviet military government.
 He then moved to West-Berlin.

 Eugen Schiffer died in Berlin-Charlottenburg on 5 September 1954.